drashkov/greennewdealio/docs/index.md

 * Framework
 * Waymo vs Tesla is a bullshit argument
-* Is hydrogen good for anything
+* Is hydrogen good for anything?

 ## Philosophy
 * Climate Change is not Environmentalism